- A Spousal Lifetime Access Trust (SLAT) is one of many types of irrevocable trusts utilized for transferring wealth outside of an estate.

 The donor's transfer of assets to the SLAT is considered a taxable gift, but gift tax may not be owed if the donor utilizes their Federal gift and estate tax exclusion.
 If structured properly, the assets and any future appreciation is removed from the donor’s taxable estate.
 Even though the non-donor’s spouse is a beneficiary of the SLAT, the trust is excluded from the non-donor's taxable estate as well.
 SLATs are typically structured as grantor trusts for income tax purposes.
 This means the donor pays the income tax liability personally on the earnings, rather than the trust itself bearing the burden of income taxes.2 The grantor trust structure may also further reduce the taxable estate of the donor and allow the assets inside the trust to appreciate outside of the estate of the donor without being encumbered by income taxes.

 The current estate tax environment also provides a benefit for those considering SLATs.
-The current estate tax exclusion is $11.7 million (in 2021) per person, but is scheduled to "sunset" in 2026, if it is not changed sooner.
+The estate tax exclusion is $12.92 million (in 2023) per person, but is scheduled to "sunset" in 2026, if it is not changed sooner.
 By funding a SLAT prior to the exclusion being lowered, a donor will be able to utilize the historically high exclusion amount.
 Individuals who take advantage of the increased exclusion in effect until December 31, 2025 will not be adversely impacted after 2025 when the exclusion amount sunsets.
 In other words, there will be no clawback of previously gifted amounts on the individual's estate tax return.3

 Like other irrevocable trusts, a SLAT can be an effective tool for multi-generational planning.
 A SLAT may be designed to benefit the next generation only or be structured as a dynasty trust, which is a long-term trust created to pass wealth from generation to generation without incurring transfer taxes, such as estate and gift taxes or generation skipping transfer tax.4